pbrinkmeier/kit-lecture-notes/betriebssysteme/08-synchronizations-and-deadlocks.md

 Negate _at least one_ of the required deadlock conditions:

-1. Mutual exclusion: buy more resources, split into pieces, virtualize -> “infitine” num of instances
+1. Mutual exclusion: buy more resources, split into pieces, virtualize ⇒ “infitine” num of instances
-2. Hold and wait: get all resources en-bloque/2-phase-locking
+2. Hold and wait: get all resources to unblock/2-phase-locking
 3. No preemption: virtualize to make preemtable (virtual vs. physical memory, spooling)
 4. Circular wait: ordering of resources (e.g. always acquire mutex `m1` before `m2`)